wangqq6/wangqq6.github.io/README.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 ### Recent Highlights
+- Our paper, entitled Real-time Magnetic Navigation of a Rotating Colloidal Microswarm Under Ultrasound Guidance has been accepted in IEEE Trans.
+Biomedical Engineering!
+- Our paper, entitled Reconfigurable Magnetic Microswarm for Thrombolysis under Ultrasound Imaging has been accepted as in ICRA 2020 (Paris)!

 ### Selected Journal Publications